parasiticfrisk/iNaturalist_references/README.md

 1. Edwards, G. B. “Revision of the Jumping Spiders of the Genus Phidippus (Araneae: Salticidae).” *Occasional Papers of the Florida State Collection of Arthropods 11* (2004). https://www.researchgate.net/publication/285875743_Revision_of_the_jumping_spiders_of_the_genus_Phidippus_Araneae_Salticidae.
 1. Fischer, Andreas.
 “Chemical Communication in Spiders – a Methodological Review.” *Journal of Arachnology 47*, no. 1 (April 26, 2019): 1-27. [https://doi.org/10.1636/0161-8202-47.1.1](https://www.researchgate.net/publication/332568760_Chemical_communication_in_spiders-_A_methodological_review).
 1. Foelix, Rainer. *Biology of Spiders*, Third Edition.
 Oxford University Press, 2011.
+1. Gering, Robert L. “Structure and Function of the Genitalia in Some American Agelenid Spiders.” *Smithsonian Miscellaneous Collections 12*4, no. 4 (March 17, 1953). https://openlibrary.org/books/OL6148347M/Structure_and_function_of_the_genitalia_in_some_American_agelenid_spiders.
+1. Gertsch, Willis J. “Further Notes on American Spiders.” *American Museum Novitates 726* (May 18, 1934): 1-26. https://hdl.handle.net/2246/4174.
-1. Gertsch, Willis J. “The Fulva Group of the Spider Genus *Steatoda* (Araneae, Theridiidae).” *American Museum Novitates 1982* (January 20, 1960): 1-48. https://hdl.handle.net/2246/4393.
+1.  ———.
+“The Fulva Group of the Spider Genus *Steatoda* (Araneae, Theridiidae).” *American Museum Novitates 1982* (January 20, 1960): 1-48. https://hdl.handle.net/2246/4393.
 1. Gertsch, Willis J., and Franklin Ennik.
 “The Spider Genus *Loxosceles* in North America, Central America, and the West Indies (Araneae, Loxoscelidae).” *Bulletin of the American Museum of Natural History 175* (November 7, 1983): 264–360. https://hdl.handle.net/2246/981.
 1. González-Trujillo, Ricardo, Miguel Mauricio Correa-Ramírez, Eduardo Ruiz-Sanchez, Emiliano Alvarez Salinas, María Joaquina Morón Jiménez, and Francisco León.
 “Pleistocene Refugia and Their Effects on the Phylogeography and Genetic Structure of the Wolf Spider *Pardosa sierra* (Araneae: Lycosidae) on the Baja California Peninsula.” *Journal of Arachnology 44*, no. 3 (November 11, 2016): 367–79. [https://doi.org/10.1636/r15-84.1](https://www.researchgate.net/publication/309959609_Pleistocene_refugia_and_their_effects_on_the_phylogeography_and_genetic_structure_of_the_Wolf_spider_Pardosa_sierra_Araneae_Lycosidae_on_the_Baja_California_Peninsula).
 1. Goodnight, Clarence J. “The Genus *Protolophus* (Phalangida).” *American Museum Novitates*, no. 1157 (January 22, 1942). https://hdl.handle.net/2246/4767.
 1. Hebert, Blaine R. “The Taxonomy and Biology of the Spider Genus *Hololena* Chamberlin and Gertsch in Southern California,” Master's Thesis, California Sate University, Northridge, May 1990. https://scholarworks.csun.edu:443/handle/10211.3/191410.
 1. Hebert, Blaine R., and Jan K. “Corner Funnel Weaver (*Hololena Curta*),” Notes and Comments, iNaturalist, November 29, 2017. https://www.inaturalist.org/observations/10557923#activity_identification_93d59d84-b37d-48e0-a161-988224bdec58.
+1. Hormiga, Gustavo.
+“Higher Level Phylogenetics of Erigonine Spiders (Araneae, Linyphiidae, Erigoninae).” *Smithsonian Contributions to Zoology*, no. 609 (January 1, 2000): 1–160. https://doi.org/10.5479/si.00810282.609.
 1. Ivie, Wilton.
 “North American Spiders of the Genus *Bathyphantes* (Araneae, Linyphiidae).” *American Museum Novitates 2364* (1969). https://hdl.handle.net/2246/2574.
+1. Jiménez, María-Luisa, David Chamé-Vázquez, and Carlos Palacios-Cardiel.
+“New Records of Spiders (Arachnida: Araneae) from the Madrean Archipelago of Sonora, Mexico.” *Pan-Pacific Entomologist 98*, no. 3 (September 16, 2022). [https://doi.org/10.3956/2022-98.3.196](https://wsc.nmbe.ch/refincluded/16736).
 1. Jude, Ewunkem Akamu, and Kyle Agee.
 “Spider Parental Care and Awe-Inspiring Egg Sac (Cocoon).” *International Journal of Zoology 2022* (September 29, 2022): 1–7. https://doi.org/10.1155/2022/6763306.
 1. Leech, Robin.
 “A Revision of the Nearctic Amaurobiidae (Arachnida: Araneida).” *Memoirs of the Entomological Society of Canada 104*, no. S84 (January 1, 1972): 9–182. [https://doi.org/10.4039/entm10484fv](https://wsc.nmbe.ch/refincluded/4334).
 1. Levi, Herbert W. “American Spiders of the Genera *Audifia*, *Euryopis*, and *Dipoena* (Araneae: Theridiidae).” *Bulletin of the Museum of Comparative Zoology at Harvard College 129* (January 1, 1963): 121–83. https://www.biodiversitylibrary.org/part/7294.